What are tests of controls?

 Key Points

-• Inquiry alone is never sufficient.
-ISA 330.A22 requires combining inquiry with inspection, observation, or reperformance.
+- Inquiry alone is never sufficient.
+ISA 330 .A22 requires combining inquiry with at least one other procedure (inspection, observation, reperformance, or a combination).

 Why it matters in practice